jakrim/recastly-redux/README.md

 # recastly-redux

+A mock Youtube project using the Youtube API.
+State is kept in the Redux store utilizing redux actions and reducers to keep state in the application. | Github

 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.